 Nobody is allowed to willfully pick, uproot, damage, destroy, acquire or collect any specified plant from any forest land and any area specified.
 The Act also says that nobody can cultivate a specified plant except under and following a license granted by the chief wildlife warden.

 The Act works towards the establishment of wildlife sanctuaries, national parks, and closed areas if a specific area has adequate ecological, faunal, floral, geomorphological, natural, and zoological significance.
 The Act allows for the acquisition of land for an equivalent purpose.
-Once a neighborhood is recognized as protected, there’s a prohibition on causing fires there, ban on the utilization of injurious substances, and entry of weapons into such a neighborhood.
+Once a neighbourhood is recognized as protected, there’s a prohibition on causing fires there, a ban on the utilization of injurious substances, and entry of weapons into such a neighbourhood.